MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPCentralAdministration.md

 # Set-SPCentralAdministration

 ## SYNOPSIS
-Sets the IIS web site binding for the SharePoint Central Administration site.
+Sets the IIS website binding for the SharePoint Central Administration site.

 ## SYNTAX